iamneowise/BookStore-Application-Angular/README.md

 3. ProductController: This class controls the add/edit/update/view products.
   1. Attributes: -
   2. Methods:
-    1. List\&lt;ProductModel\&gt;getProduct(): This method helps the admin to fetch all products from the database.
+    1. List<ProductModel> getProduct(): This method helps the admin to fetch all products from the database.
-    2. List\&lt;ProductModel\&gt;getHomeProduct(): This method helps to retrieve all the products from the database.
+    2. List<ProductModel> getHomeProduct(): This method helps to retrieve all the products from the database.
     3. ProductModelproductEditData(Stringid): This method helps to retrieve a product from the database based on the productid.
     4. productEditSave(ProductModeldata): This method helps to edit a product and save it to the database.
     5. productSave(ProductModeldata): This method helps to add a new product to the database.